robocorp/robocorp/action_server/README.md

 ## 1. Install Action Server

-Action Server is available as a stand-alone fully signed executable and via `pip install robocorp-action-server`.
+Action Server is available as a stand-alone fully signed executable and via `pip install sema4ai-action-server`.
 > We recommend the executable to prevent confusion in case you have multiple/crowded Python environments, etc.

 #### For macOS